 Whether it’s finding a great swimming hole, catching frogs, or roasting marshmallows around a campfire, when it comes to camping, Southwest Montana has great camping spots with a variety of activities for every member of the family.
 Campers can enjoy more than 105 public and private campgrounds in Southwest Montana.
 Other accessible public lands may also be used for family camping fun!

-Fishing is a favorite activity in Southwest Montana, in summer and winter, and places to fish are too numerous to count.
+Fishing is a favorite activity in Southwest Montana, and places to fish are too numerous to count.
 You can cast a line in mountain streams or clear lakes and tempt a variety of fish including trout, whitefish and bass.
 Fishing and conservation licenses are required for almost all anglers in Montana, both residents and non-residents.
 To make it easy, licenses are sold in angler shops, sporting goods stores, and many supermarkets, convenience stores and gas stations.
-For more information you can visit the Montana Fish, Wildlife & Parks website.
+For more information you can visit the Montana Fish, Wildlife and Parks.

 Southwest Montana offers some of the most exciting mountain biking and trails anywhere.
 On a mountain bike you can experience Southwest Montana up close and personal where you can feel the breeze, enjoy the Big Sky sunshine, and see wildlife in its natural surroundings.